peter1357908/Resistance-Online-Server-/doc/protocol.md

 ## CLIENT SENDS CHAT MESSAGE
 client sends to the server on the event `chat`:
 ```
-{
-    message: String
-}
+String // just the message string
 ```

 if the message is longer than 255 characters, a fail message is sent back to the sender instead of broadcasting the message to everyone.

-if the client is an existing player, broadcast to the corresponding `sessionID` on event `chat`:
+if the client is an existing player, broadcast to the corresponding `sessionID` on event `chat` the following array:
 ```
-{
-    messageFrom: String // playerID
-    message: String
-}
+[
+    String // there should be two strings; the first string is the playerID who sent the message; the second string is the message itself
+]
 ```

 ## TODOs
-* refactor the code so that the chat component persists throughout the three phases of a session (lobby, in-game, post-game).
 * refactor the `youAreSpy` procedure to be less ambiguous (e.g. by sending also `youAreResistance`)
 * handle unexpected disconnections while inGame and postGame (it is already handled while inLobby...)
 * make it so that the player joins the game with a random name, and is allowed to change it in the lobby at will, until the game starts